 If you went to the land of Yisra’el, what would your name be?
 Would they change my name to the equivalent name in Hebrew?
 Would it sound the same, or maybe different?
 These questions may be best answered by a linguist, or someone who studies foreign languages.
 I am no linguist by any stretch of the imagination, but the most important things is – you don’t have to be either.
 The desire to understand truth, if lead by the Ruach HaKodesh (Holy Spirit), can transcend all things.
-So I will attempt to convey 2 concepts, translation and transliteration, and how the apply to the derivation of the name of the Messiah.
+So I will attempt to convey 2 concepts, translation and transliteration, and how the two concepts apply to the derivation of the name of the Messiah.

 Translation is defined as “a written or spoken rendering of the meaning of a word, speech, book, or other text, in another language.”
 It is literally the process of converting a word, based on meaning, from one language to another.
 It comes from Old Latin “translatio” meaning “to carry across.“